Souk21/jsfx-lint/README.md

 Default severity: `style`

-Modifier is defined multiple times.
+A modifier is defined multiple times.

 ```
 function foo() local(a) local(b) (0);